 The sisters' message does not say, "Lord, Lazarus who really loves You is sick."
 That is a bribery.
-Listen, if Christ operates in our lives solely on the basis of our love for Him, we would be such a sad shape because our love for Him absolutely and pathetically stinks and is inconsistent because our love for Him is often what we can get out of Him if we are truly honest with ourselves.
+Listen, if Christ operates in our lives solely on the basis of our love for Him, we would be in such a sorry shape because our love for Him stinks absolutely and pathetically and is inconsistent because our love for Him is often what we can get out of Him if we are truly honest with ourselves.